drmayao/academic-kickstart/content/authors/admin/_index.md

 user_groups:
 - Principal Investigator
 ---
 Welcome to the Mobility Automation Lab (MALAB) at Texas Tech University Whitacre College of Engineering.
 Our research interests focus on developing control and modeling methods for a wide range of autonomous mobility systems.
-Current topics include: Connected and autonomous vehicle systems control for energy consumption and emission reductions; Intelligent Vehicle-Traffic Systems; Advanced Diesel Aftertreatment System Modeling, Controls, and Diagnostics; Integrated Powertrain and Aftertreatment System Control for Clean Vehicles.
+Current topics include: connected and autonomous vehicle systems control for energy consumption and emission reductions; hybrid intelligent transportation systems; driver behaviors analysis and modeling; vehicle dynamics and propulsion systems, etc.

 Yao Ma joined the department of mechanical engineering at Texas Tech University as a tenure-track assistant professor in August, 2019.
 Before he joined TTU, he graduated from the University of Texas at Austin with a Ph.D. in mechanical engineering in May, 2019.
 He was trained in [**Mobility Systems Laboratory**](http://sites.utexas.edu/msl/) led by Prof. Junmin Wang.